BluBracket/docs.blubracket.com/content/intro/getting-started/index.md

 ## Improve your code security with every commit

-1. Add BluBracket to your workflow with the CLI tool, [GitHub Checks (or other CI checks)](https://docs.blubracket.com/api/ci-checks/) so you can identify risks before your next commit.
+1. Add BluBracket to your workflow with the [CLI tool](https://docs.blubracket.com/intro/key-workflows/#preventing-risks-in-code), [GitHub Checks, or other CI checks](https://docs.blubracket.com/intro/key-workflows/#ci-checks) so you can identify risks before your next commit.
 2. Review [existing risks](https://docs.blubracket.com/intro/key-workflows/#understanding-and-taking-action-on-existing-risks) to understand your overall code health and make a plan for what is urgent and what can wait.
 3. Track your security health improvements with every commit.